MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 .. thumbnail:: ../_images/reg_rigid_mean.png
    :title: Mean Rigid Corrected

-See :ref:`quick play movies` for an example of viewing two outputs side-by-side.
+See the previous section for an examples of viewing two outputs side-by-side.